 Whether you are an individual living with a brain and/or spinal cord injury, a caregiver, or professional in the field, we have programs to offer for everyone.
 Through these programs, we connect individuals needing support with others through peer mentoring, sports and recreation partnerships, and community events.
 Other programs we offer focus on raising awareness, education, and advocacy.
 To learn about our programs, click on the tabs below.

-Our Connections Circle (Connections Immersed in Real Community Life Experiences) program has been started to fill the need of connecting individuals with brain and/or spinal cord injuries to support around the state.
+Our Connections Circle (Connections Immersed in Real Community Life Experiences) fills the need of connecting individuals with brain and/or spinal cord injuries and caregivers to support around the state.
 While there are some support groups individually run throughout the state, there are many individuals living with brain and/or spinal cord injuries that are not connected with any type of support.
 By communicating with people around the state, our hope is to locate these individuals needing support, and bring them together for enrichment and social opportunities with established support systems.
 Connections Circle events will be offered numerous times throughout the year statewide.

 To learn more about this program, please email kim@biala.org

-Thanks to the generosity of the Oscar J. Tolmas Charitable Trust, we are able to provide resource backpack containing pertinent information that is of immediate assistance to individuals following a brain and/or spinal cord injury.
-We are deeply grateful to the Oscar J. Tolmas Charitable Trust for supporting our mission and providing these resource backpacks.
+Thanks to the generosity of the Oscar J. Tolmas Charitable Trust, we are able to provide Caregiver Resource Bags containing valuable information that is of immediate assistance when caring for individuals following a brain and/or spinal cord injury.
+These Caregiver Resource Bags also share a message with caregivers that they are not alone and are appreciated.
+We are deeply grateful to the Oscar J. Tolmas Charitable Trust for supporting our mission and providing these Caregiver Resource Bags.

 Mr. Oscar J. Tolmas was an attorney, World War II veteran and a real estate developer.
 Upon his death, he created the Oscar J. Tolmas Charitable Trust to help other tax-exempt organizations with their mission of helping others.
 The Brain Injury Association of Louisiana/LA Chapter of United Spinal Association is the statewide resource for those impacted by brain and/or spinal cord injuries.
 Trustees Lisa Romano and Vincent Giardina stated “We decided to support the association because of their proven efforts in advocacy, awareness, education, prevention, and services to individuals and families affected by brain and/or spinal cord injuries.
 That falls in line with Mr. Tolmas’ mission of helping others.”